Learning Center

 • Undergraduate Student Member - Free!

 Please join us as three panelists talk about how they use AI in their classrooms and practice.
-They will discuss the platforms they use and drawbacks of each.
+They will discuss the platforms they use and the drawbacks of each.
 Other topics will include:

 • Benefits to both students and faculty of using AI